johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-05.md

 : There can be multiple causes for TTL-expired (or Hop limit exceeded) discards: i) trace-route; ii) TTL (Hop limit) set too low by the end-system; iii) routing loops.

 discards/error/l3/no-route/:
-: Discards occur due to a packet not matching any route.
+: Discards which occur due to a packet not matching any route.

 discards/error/local/:
 : A device may discard packets within its switching pipeline due to internal errors, such as parity errors.
 Any errored discards not explicitly assigned to the above classes are also accounted for here.